varavan/hints/README.md

 I would advice you to call `hints` command on `composer` `post-scripts`, so everyone can refresh thoose knowleage pills on every vendor updates

-Please notice that the storage for this application is a file called `hints.json` that will be included
+Please notice that the storage for this application is a file called `hints.json` that will be versioned

 - `hints add 'content of the hint' --author 'ADD AN AUTHOR' --tags 'ADD TAGS SEPARATE BY COMMA'`